enniovilla/project-3-ci/README.md

 ## Features

-The application starts out very simple, by instructing the player to select a category in order to start the game to discover a word.
+The application starts very simple, by instructing the player to select a category to start the game to discover a word.

 ![Welcome](documentation/1.png)